 System of Governance

 AHEL's business strategy and operations function within its subsidiary's governance structure, of which the management of risk plays a significant part.
-Governance starts with the Board, which has overall responsibility for oversight of the company and its subsidiaries who operate a framework of prudent and effective controls enabling AHEL's risks to be identified, assessed and managed.
+The Board provides oversight of its subsidiaries who operate a framework of prudent and effective controls.